Who's The Boss In Your House?... Understanding The Dog Pack Hierarchy

 3. Always reward your dog's positive behaviors and ignore (or deny rewards) for negative behaviors.

-(any time you and your dog are interacting)
+Do these things any time when you and your dog are interacting together:

 • When you feed your dog, do not let him eat until you command him to come.